diansheng/12306_ticket_query/Readme.md

 ## limitation
 1. Sender email is designed for a gmail account.
 And there should be no 2-factor authentication.
 2. Make sure the machine-generated emails do not go to your spam folder.
-3. The script works on Dec 30, 2016.
+3. The script works on Jan 30, 2018.
 It is not guaranteed to be functional any more if 12306.cn changes its API.

 ## To improve